 - Uses various modes of communication to connect with patients, including 1:1, phone check-ins and text messaging.

-A recovery coach works with individuals in multiple stages of recovery through stabilization and into recovery maintenance.
+A Peer Advocate works with individuals in multiple stages of recovery through stabilization and into recovery maintenance.
 This program is only available to current Horizon patients.
 Interested in learning more?
 Call 716.831.1800!

 Financial Social Work Program

 Financial Social Workers help people connect with their money and change behaviors and emotions associated with finances (such as stress, anxiety, depression, avoidance, among others).
 Financial Social Workers help patients change their behavior in order to reach their financial goals.
 This includes stabilizing finances, reducing and paying off debt, reducing unnecessary spending, and starting savings while working toward building wealth, and meeting their personal financial goals, whatever those goals may be.

 Click Here to learn more about Financial Social Work.